camillac/holmies/README.md

 ## recursive abstraction
 When I'm asked

-  if it is possible to find a path to the treasure, the recursive abtraction can say if it is possible to find a path to the treasure from a point next to the start.
+  if it is possible to find a path to the treasure,

+the recursive abtraction can say

+  if it is possible to find a path to the treasure from a point next to the the explorer's location at the beginning of a particular execution of the recursive procedure.

 ## Base case
 - When explorer is on treasure